maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 ### `DATA` *con*[,*con*...]

 `DATA` is followed by a comma-separated list of constants, either strings or numbers.
 There can be any number of `DATA` statements in a program and any number of values per statement, up to the maximum line length on that platform.
+On curiosity of the syntax is that string values do not require quote delimiters, unless the string contains a comma.

 ### `READ` *var*[,*var*...]